Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 - Using a cold compress to reduce swelling

-For two or three days after the surgery, swelling around the nasal area will peak, especially in the morning.
+Swelling around the nasal area will peak for two or three days after the nose surgery, especially in the morning.
 You can put a cold compress around your eyes and nose daily to reduce swelling and bruising.

 - Taking medication to reduce pain

-Although a nose job is a painless procedure, you may have mild pain in your nasal area during the first week.
+Although a nose job is painless, you may have mild pain in your nasal area during the first week.
 You can take over-the-counter painkillers such as Gelofen compound and Naproxen to reduce the pain.
 Remember that blood thinners such as aspirin and ibuprofen, Advil, or Nuprin should be avoided in the first week after rhinoplasty as they can cause bleeding.

 - Nasal congestion